 How can I join Up North Orienteers?

-Members receive discounted fees of just $5 for any course at our local events.
+Members receive free entry for any course at our local events.
 They also receive email notice of events, and notice of other club activities.
 They are allowed to vote at our annual business meetings.

 Unlike other organizations, this is the only sales pitch you'll get.
 We won't interrupt your orienteering enjoyment by asking for contributions every few minutes.

 What kind of training or practice can I do?

 Here are a few tips for improving your fitness and skill level for orienteering.